wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 ## What is SMART on FHIR?

 [SMART ON FHIR](https://hl7.org/fhir/smart-app-launch/index.html){target="_blank"} is a framework that extends FHIR and allows third-party developers to create applications that seamlessly integrate with Electronic Health Records (EHR) systems.
-There are two main advantages of using SMART ON FHIRE for building healthcare apps:
+There are two main advantages of using SMART ON FHIR for building healthcare apps:

 - Interoperability - As the framework provides a standardized method to access healthcare data, developers can build applications that work across different EHR systems, irrespective of the underlying technology.